CONSTITUTION AND BY-LAWS

 Article 4: Doctrinal Statement

 This church subscribes to the doctrinal statement called: “The 2nd London Baptist Confession of Faith.”
-This document gives a concise statement of biblical doctrine, but it is no way equal to the sufficient and authoritative Word of God as contained in the 66 books which make up the Bible.
-The document is an assistance to us in unity, in direction, in controversy, and a means of edification in righteousness.
+See Addendum A. This document gives a concise statement of biblical doctrine, but it is no way equal to the sufficient and authoritative Word of God as contained in the 66 books which make up the Bible.
+The document is an assistance to us in unity, in direction, in controversy, and a means of edification in righteousness (Addendum A).

 Article 5: Membership